Last updated: Jul-14-2023

-The following describes the flow of uploading and displaying moderated videos using Cloudinary and the Google AI Video Moderation add-on:
+The following describes the basic flow of uploading and displaying moderated assets using Cloudinary and the Perception Point add-on:

-- The uploaded video is sent to Google for moderation and set to a 'pending' status.
+- The uploaded asset is sent to Perception Point for asynchronous moderation in the background.

-- The video is marked as either approved or rejected based on the results returned by Google.
+- The asset is either approved or rejected by Perception Point's anti-malware add-on.

-- An optional notification callback is sent to your application with the video moderation result.
+- An optional notification callback is sent to your application with the virus scanning results.

-- A rejected video does not appear in the Cloudinary Console, but is backed up, consuming storage, so that it can be restored if necessary.
+- A rejected asset does not appear in the Cloudinary Console, but is backed up, consuming storage, so that it can be restored if necessary.

-- Moderated videos can be listed programmatically using Cloudinary's Admin API or interactively using the Media Library in your Console.
+- Pending, approved and rejected assets can be listed programmatically using Cloudinary's API or interactively using the Media Library in your Cloudinary Console.

-- You can manually override the automatic moderation results using the Admin API or the Media Library.
+- You can manually override the automatic moderation using the API or Media Library.

 resource_type parameter to